hundredrabbits/thebook/north_pacific_logbook.md

 Light winds, Pino is self-steering to the southeast, sometimes we can nudge it back to east with ropes.
 It started to drizzle, so I went inside.
 We're moving at a low 5 km/h (2.5 kn).
 It is difficult to find motivation to adjust sails in the rain and in the dark.
 I'm doing what I can from inside, hoping the breeze won't leave, it just might as the current forecast calls for zero winds in this area—and yet?
 The sun cannot rise fast enough.
 I am tired today, and hoping the brightness of the day will kick that out of me.

 I feel bad because I dropped a glass jar onto Devine's bony side while reaching for a snack in the dark.
 He was not pleased with me.

+# Birds and nature

+Since we started sailing, I have become a bird nerd.
+Watching them brings me joy. **Attention restoration theory** says that people can concentrate better, and were less stressed after spending time in nature, or even looking at scenes of nature.
+We have found this to be true for us, and observing birds has played a big part in it.

+Humans possess an innate tendency to seek connections with nature and other forms of life, is is thought to be rooted in our biology (Biophilia hypothesis).
+Observing nature, whether it be from a window out on a garden, during a walk in the park, or from the deck of a ship, brings us joy, and this positive psychological effect increases as the perceived biodiversity of the landscape increases.

+In Mexico, we glimpsed frigatebirds.
+They soar continously, seemingly immobile in the sky, their tails and wings giving them a distinctive 'W' silhouette in flight.
+They sleep in flight, as they only use one hemisphere of the brain at a time.
+An incredible adaptation.
+It is perhaps best that humans can't do this, as deep sleep is the only refuge of the brain in those obssessed with productivity.
+It's like with salarymen in Japan, if the trains ran all night instead of stopping at 0000 or 0100, they would never leave their desks.

+In the Western Pacific, near the equator, there were boobys.
+These birds have a reputation for not being very smart because they like to land on ships, and early mariners would eat them.
+Calling them stupid though is hardly fair, as it is in their nature to be trusting.
+Human beings, being cruel and opportunistic, are not worthy of their trust.
+A red-footed booby landed on Pino once, and spent the night with us.
+Had we not chased it away though, it would have covered a solar panel in putrid discharges.

+In Fiji, I glimpsed the most beautiful bird I'd ever seen, a Fiji parrotfinch, with blackish feathering on its chin becoming dark blue on the lower throat and turquoise on the upper breast before fading into the bright green of the underparts.
+Coming from Canada, we don't have brightly-colored birds like these.
+I saw it on a walk on the island, perched in a tree, its colours drew my eye and I could not  look away.
+This bird had bewitched me, and did not know it.
+It went about its business, staying for a short time before flying off to enrapture other unsuspecting humans.

+This to say, we can only gain from protecting nature.
+We live in a time when much of it is under threat.
+Nature will always give, but it is up to us to learn to take less, and to protect it from the greedy.

+* * *

 \newpage